Our

 Family Strengthening Services

-Smith House Foster Care Group Home
+Smith House Group Home

-The legacy program of our Residential Youth Services is Smith House, which was founded in 1986 to provide a home for teenage girls in foster care.
-Today, we prepare 10 youth aged 12-21 who have been hurt in their homes to be the successful dreamers, doers, movers, shakers & leaders for the future.
-We specialize in serving older teens who are likely to age out of foster care, and focus on independent living skills and normalcy Residents of Smith House have been referred by the Department of Social Services, but may voluntarily remain at Smith House by choosing to stay in foster care after turning 18.
-We also have an Alumni Cottage for former Smith House residents who are no longer in foster care to ensure their safe and successful transition to adulthood.
+We specialize in serving older teens who are likely to age out of foster care, and focus on independent living skills and normalcy.
+Residents of Smith House have been referred to us by the Department of Social Services, but they may voluntarily opt to remain at Smith House by choosing to stay in foster care after turning 18.

 Our foster care youth at Smith House are just like any other teens - they want to feel safety, acceptance, normalcy, and hope.
-If you would like to help support our Smith House residents' goals and normalcy activities like birthday parties and holiday meals , please click below.

 Emergency Youth Homeless Shelter

-Youth aged 12-17 may contact our shelter 24/7 at (864) 551 0751 for assistance and possible intake.
-Youth in crisis may also contact our Safe Place program 24/7 at (864) 516 1216 for immediate help.
+Our emergency homeless shelter helps meet the safety and security needs of youth aged 12-21.
+Youth in this age range may contact our shelter 24/7 at (864) 551-0751 for assistance and possible intake.
+Youth in crisis may also contact our Safe Place Program 24/7 at (864) 516-1216 for immediate help.
 Our Safe Place partners include QuikTrip, the Caine Halter YMCA, and Greenlink Transit.
 Trained staff at those locations connect youth "in need of a safe place" with Pendleton Place.
-After launching our BCP, we expanded our shelter services to 18-21 year-olds through private funding, as roughly a third of youth aging out of foster care experience homelessness, and more than two-thirds of youth experiencing homelessness have mental health concerns.
-Our goal is to provide temporary shelter and ongoing support to youth who are searching and scared.

 Community Youth Services